Flag of Western Pomerania: Province of Pomerania

 In 1802, the provisional representatives in the Order-in-Council of the Kingdom of Prussia, under the rule of king Frederick William III of Prussia, were ordered to wear blue greatcoats, in addition to theirs mess dress uniforms.
 To distinguish representatives of different provinces, the collars of the greatcoats were assigned different colours.
 Originally, the representatives of the Province of Pomerania had white and gold (yellow) collars.
 In 1813, the representatives of Pomerania were given entirely white collars.

 Additionally, the soldieries of the Pomeranian Landwehr formations were given blue uniforms with white collars.
 Colours of such design became associated with the colours of the province.
 On 22 October 1882, the blue and white were legally defined as the colours of the province, including the establishment of the flag.
 It was divided horizontally into two equal stripes: light blue on top, and white on the bottom.
 Its aspect ratio height to width ratio was equal 2:3.
 The blue was officially defined as Prussian blue (dark blue), however, it wasn't popular, with usage of light blue being preferred instead.
 The flag was used until 1935, when Nazi Germany forbid its provinces from using its flags, ordering them to replace them with the national flag.

 Mecklenburg–Western Pomerania

 The state of Mecklenburg–Western Pomerania, Germany, had established its flag in 1990, following the German reunification.
 In 1990, prior to the establishment of the official flag, the state unofficially used the historical flag of Mecklenburg.
 It was a rectangle divided horizontally into three equal stripes, that were, from top to bottom, dark blue, yellow, and red.
 In the centre was placed the historical coat of arms of Mecklenburg, in form of the black head of a bull in yellow crown with white horns, placed in the yellow escutcheon (shield).
 Such flag was hoisted in front of the Reichstag building in Berlin during the celebrations of the German Unity Day on 3 October 1990.

 The official flag of the state had been adopted on 29 January 1991.
 It was designed by Norbert Buske.
 The civil flag consists of five horizontal stripes, that are from the top to bottom: blue (ultramarine), white, yellow, white, and red (vermilion).
 The proportions of the stripes are equal to 4:3:1:3:4.
-The colours are combined from the flags of two historical regions of the country, blue and white flag of Western Pomerania, and blue-yellow-red flag of Mecklenburg.
-The state flag has a similar design, with the two charges from the coat of arms of the state, additionally placed in the centre.
+The colors are combined from the flags of two historical regions of the country, blue and white flag of Western Pomerania, and blue-yellow-red flag of Mecklenburg.
+The state flag has a similar design, with the two charges from the coat of arms of the state, additionally placed in the center.
 It includes a black head of a bull with white horns wearing a yellow crown, placed on the left, and a red griffin with yellow beak and claws, placed on the right.
 The portion of the yellow stripe behind them, is replaced with the white background.